 Pacific Coast Highway Road Trip: Things to do and see along Hwy 1

-My boyfriend and I just returned from a fabulous roadtrip up the California coast.
+Mike and I just returned from a fabulous roadtrip up the California coast.
 The Pacific Coast Highway is an amazing drive – beautiful scenery and fantastic attractions along the way.
 From the beaches to the ocean views to the redwood trees, everything was fantastic!
 We will definitely be planning a longer trip the next time around.
-Take a look at some of the highlights along our route!

 To see more photography we took during our PCH drive, visit the following post!

 Address: Coast Hwy and Broadway Laguna Beach, CA 92652